VaishnaviCoders/nexus/Issues.md

 5. Right now, we don’t have a model that defines academic year ranges per class/section or grade.
 So when calculating working days, attendance, or anything date-based, the system doesn’t know:
 6. New User Sign_up Using Clerk => Database not updated with the user and user's organization
 7. Need To manage Guest User : Signin By Clerk but not added in any organization or have any role in`organization
+8. What about Installments Fees ?

-As a software engineer, I've always been passionate about building things that make people's lives easier.
+As a software developer, I've always been passionate about building things that make people's lives easier.
 There's something incredibly rewarding about knowing that the code I write can help someone accomplish their daily tasks more efficiently.

 Website Pending